NASA wowed with Mars landing, but InSight's just getting started

-The first few things the InSight lander did after its hot and harrowing six-minute descent through the Martian atmosphere included snapping a dusty but still remarkable photo and then beginning to unfurl its solar arrays.
+The first few things the InSight lander did after its hot and harrowing six-minute descent through the Martian atmosphere included snapping a dusty but still remarkable photo, then delivering a clear image of its landing site and beginning to unfurl its solar arrays.

-Later on Monday, NASA received confirmation that the solar arrays are in place and working.
-This will be critical to ensuring InSight can actually carry out its mission to explore the interior of Mars, listen for "Marsquakes" and figure out how many meteorites batter the Red Planet.
+The solar arrays will be critical to ensuring InSight can actually carry out its mission to explore the interior of Mars, listen for "Marsquakes" and figure out how many meteorites batter the Red Planet.

-"We are solar powered, so getting the arrays out and operating is a big deal," InSight project manager Tom Hoffman said in a statement following the landing.
-"With the arrays providing the energy we need to start the cool science operations, we are well on our way to thoroughly investigate what's inside of Mars for the very first time."
+"With the arrays providing the energy we need to start the cool science operations, we are well on our way to thoroughly investigate what's inside of Mars for the very first time," Hoffman said following the landing.

-Once InSight is powered up, the mission teams will go over a checklist to make sure the lander, its on-board robotic arm and all its science instruments are in good health.
+The mission teams now will go over a checklist to make sure the lander, its on-board robotic arm and all its science instruments are in good health.
 The dust covers will come off its two cameras, clearing up the gritty view seen in InSight's first photo and allowing for a detailed survey of that red ground to determine the best place to set down the instruments.

 Next, the robotic arm will position InSight's seismometer, called SEIS (Seismic Experiment for Interior Structure), and put a wind and thermal shield on top of it.
 With SEIS in place, next up will be the probes and "mole" that will dig as deep as 16 feet (4.9 meters) into the planet to measure internal temperature and to study Mars' guts.